MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-onboard-provider.md

     1. Select **Save**.
     1. Select **Activate**.
     1. Select **Save and close**.
-1. Under the **Connections** section on the IOM provider form, select **Outlook.com**.
+1. Under the **Connections** section on the Intelligent Order Management provider form, select **Outlook.com**.
 1. Copy the Outlook.com connection URL from the corresponding Power Automate connection details page and paste it into the **Connection URL** field.
 1. On the **IOM Provider Connection Reference** form:
     1. Select **Save**.
     1. Select **Activate**.
     1. Select **Save and close**.
-1. On the IOM provider form, select **Activate**.
+1. On the Intelligent Order Management provider form, select **Activate**.
 This action deploys the Power Automate flow that processes the incoming email with order attachment.

 ## Add provider for fulfillment